 'Twas a night of fun and frolic with food, sustainable and upcycled fashion, wood geeks, art and illustrations with 10 city artists!

-Wisdom, Art and Graphics!
+Wisdom, Art, and Graphics!
 Namrata’s work is mostly unpredictable, fun, frisky, all things wishful & otherworldly.
-Her art are manifestations of all the wildly tranquil yet explosive imaginations and idiosyncrasies that lay beneath her otherwise calm exterior.There is no method to her madness.
-This is the only place she allows her self to be divinely insane.
+Her art is a manifestation of all the wildly tranquil yet explosive imaginations and idiosyncrasies that lay beneath her otherwise calm exterior.There is no method to her madness.
+This is the only place she allows herself to be divinely insane.
 She hopes her art will be the breath of magic and fresh air we all secretly seek.
 She hopes it electrocutes you into doing something radically awesome with life.

 This design collective strives to preserve our rich textile heritage and tradition, and reintroduce them with their own fresh perspectives and palettes.
 They showcased their summer collection of apparels and accessories made out of gamcha - gamcha dresses, pants, belts, neck pieces - stationary, calendars and even dog collars with bows!

-Inspired by chemical free and natural dyed textiles, Namrata wanted to create not only a product, but an experience.
+Inspired by chemical free and natural dyed textiles, Namrata wanted to create not only a product but an experience.
 All Biome products are sourced from organic, natural dyed, handwoven natural fibres, or other natural textiles.
-Namrata creates user friendly textile products and sell fabrics and customized day wear and nightwear.
+Namrata creates user-friendly textile products and sells fabrics and customized daywear and nightwear.

 KSR creates garments using the indigenous weaving technique 'Khesh' that recycles and reuses old cotton sarees to create new fabric.
 It promotes the eco-conscious aesthetic of Recycle, Reuse, and Reduce through its commitment to work with artisans and weavers in West Bengal.
 KSR clothing and jewellery combines exquisite traditional craftsmanship with an international aestheticism, projecting a modernity that bows to old-world glamour.